magosil86/bumblebee/README.md

    context of HIV prevention initiatives such as universal test-and-treat.

-   **To learn more see:** Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication, 2021.
+   **To learn more see:** Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial. eLife, 2022.
+11:e72657.

 2. Quantifying transmission patterns of SARS-COV-2, the virus that causes COVID-19, in the presence of heterogeneous vaccine uptake.